 With the rise of working from home jobs and employees, increasing the demand for remote work, more companies should include remote work in their post-pandemic to increase employee satisfaction and happiness.
 In McCrindle’s research, workers submitted that the idea of having enough flexibility to work on other assignments was a significant advantage of working from home.
 Having this flexibility increased their satisfaction in working and were able to be more productive.
 However, as everything should be, there should be a balance between working from home and working at the office.

 Working from home can get lonely.
 For working individuals that live alone, social isolation can affect a person’s well-being drastically.
 Even though coworkers are only one Slack message away, digital communication does not provide as much social nourishment as in-person communication.
 In 2015, an experiment by Bloom was conducted to test if working from home works.
 They wanted to see if workers would return to the office, and over half of the workers returned because of the lack of social interaction they had at home.
 Similarly, for working families or individuals who live with roommates or housemates, going to a physical workspace can escape some people.
 Seeing the same person every day during a quarantine lockdown can create problems.

 Mental health has also been affected by working from home.
 It becomes harder to balance work life and home life when you are no longer in the office.
 Research shows that some employees who worked remotely had difficulties distinguishing the boundaries between work and home life, which led to overworking.
 There is no clear line of separation in the space and environment when an individual works remotely.

 At the start of the pandemic, most companies were forced to make the switch to working remotely.
 Fortunately, technology these days makes it straightforward for employees to work from home.
-With Slack, Google Suite, Zoom, and many other applications, working remotely have never been more accessible.
+With Slack, Google Suite, Zoom, and many other applications, working remotely has never been more accessible.
 For companies with older policies, some classes may be necessary to teach their employees how to use these online platforms.